sunny-g/crypton/README.md

 `server/lib/stores/postgres/sql/setup.sql`, which has lots of explanatory comments.

+See also the crypton.io [developer guide](https://crypton.io/developer-guide).

 ## Getting Help

-If you have questions that aren't answered by the provided documentation, you may contact us at crypton-discussion@crypton.io
+If you have questions that aren't answered by the provided documentation, you can contact us at crypton-discussion@crypton.io

 ## Contributing